 One of the things you will need when you’re running the Revit software is a high RAM since this is the program’s oxygen.
 You will also need ample storage space since you’ll be dealing with large files.

 All of these are offered by the HP Pavilion 15 plus more.
-The laptop comes with a huge 32GB RAM and a massive 2TB storage space with 1TB being an SSD drive the other 1TB an HDD drive.
+The laptop comes with a huge 32GB RAM and a massive 2TB storage space with 1TB being an SSD drive and the other 1TB an HDD drive.

 The high RAM and massive storage space are paired with a 10th Gen Core i7 processor and an Intel Iris Plus Graphics.
 This shows that this laptop has enough power to easily run demanding programs or perform taxing tasks.

 You won’t have trouble using the device for Autodesk Revit and doing 3D modeling work.
-The high RAM also ensures that you’re able to open view large models on this laptop without problems.
+The high RAM also ensures that you’re able to open and view large models on this laptop without problems.
 This is one of the best laptops for Revit that you can get.

 Recommended Configuration for HP Pavilion 15